The Ledge

 Up, up the narrow staircase.
 Up the narrow way.
 Few will withstand the terrible silence of the narrow path - a silence only broken up by the wind or the disappearance of time.
 Here a hundred days can pass like an hour.
 But I know that the middle can bear no thought.
 You keep your head down through the crossing until you look up and hit the wall of your home.

 I would rather it were not so.
 I would rather belong to the world of people.
-But if God has made my home here, in isolation, then who am I to protest?
+But if God has made my home in isolation, who am I to protest?

 EXT.
 EVENING – OUTSIDE THE CABIN

-The man stands at the cabin thinking nothing.
-The wood is somewhat gray; the surroundings are quiet.
-He unlocks a latch and goes in.
+The man stands at the cabin door thinking nothing.
+The wood is somewhat gray; his surroundings are quiet.
+He flips up the latch and goes in.

 INT.
 EVENING - THE CABIN

-The place has the stale air of having been long abandoned and left still, a place he has finally returned to after an unknown stretch of time.
+Inside lingers the stale air of a place that has been long abandoned and left still, a life one finally returns to after an unknown stretch of time.
 He is relaxed, though alone.
 He putters around, testing and turning on lights.
-The first light is a candle - shadows on the walls from wind still coming through the cracks dance; they have followed him here from the world.
-He draws a curtain, worn and thick, red or brown, over the window to block out the wind.
+The first light is a candle - shadows on the walls dance from wind through the cracks; but they have followed him from the world.
+He draws a curtain, worn and thick and red or brown, over the window to block out the wind.

 Now he commences on a long list of housekeeping chores.
-The first order of businesses is the fireplace and a fire, and to clear out the soot, which he spreads over the grass outside his home.
+The first order of business is the fireplace and a fire, and to clear out the soot, which he spreads over the grass outside his door.

-While the fire is small and shadows still cover the walls he looks over his appliances, putting away things lying scattered on the floor.
+While the fire is still small he looks over his appliances, putting away things lying scattered on the floor.

 MAN